 "The main objective of occupational therapy is enable people to TAKE PART in everyday activities to the best of their abilities.
 Therapists guide patients in identifying those activities that are more difficult for them and finding possible solutions, using objects or strategies to compensate for or modify the activity.
 Upper limbs are extremely complex and represent one of the bigger challenges in rehabilitation, whether due to infantile cerebral palsy, Klumpke paralysis or any articular limitations caused by chronic inflammatory process such as in cases of rheumatoid arthritis and/or fibromyalgia.
 Even a simple periarthritis or tendonitis can be the cause of significant limitation in everyday activities.

-The number of even relatively young individuals affected by hemiparesis following a stroke is on the rise, as are demyelinating diseases and cases of multiple sclerosis, with all the issues deriving from having an abnormal control of the limbs.
-In order to improve the patient’s quality of life as well as for those who care for him/her daily, therapy efforts must try to achieve the highest results.
+The number of people, even relatively young, suffering from hemiparesis following a cerebrovascular accident is increasing, as well as demyelinating diseases and cases of multiple sclerosis, all the problems resulting from abnormal control of the limbs.
+In order to improve the quality of life for the patient and those who care for them on a daily basis, therapeutic efforts must be aimed at achieving the best results.

-To this end, the therapist needs a series of objects to both test patient’s capabilities and difficulties in performing various actions, and to progressively train him/her to overcome them.
-It may be necessary to repeat the same exercise several times to obtain meaningful results, so significant help comes from having an availability of tools that can be used without the constant presence of a professional.
+To this end, the therapist needs a series of objects to test both the patient's abilities and difficulties in performing various actions, and to gradually train him to overcome them.
+It may be necessary to repeat the same exercise several times to obtain meaningful results, so significant help comes from the availability of tools that can be used without the constant presence of a professional.

-Reduced time and space, combined with a lack of suitable equipment that is easy to use, is a frequent cause for frustration both among patients and carers, and dramatically reduces the chances of recovery.
-Often an experience of unsuccessful attempts at using everyday objects or games stops any other further attempt, limits the acquisition of new skills and reduces the possibility of self-sufficient activities, increasing the need for assisted care.
+The reduction in time and space, combined with a lack of suitable and easy-to-use equipment, is a common cause of frustration among patients and caregivers, and greatly reduces the chances of recovery.
+Often, an experience of unsuccessful attempts to use everyday objects or games stops further attempts, limits the acquisition of new skills and reduces the possibility of independent activities, increasing the need for assisted care.

-A patient starting occupational therapy expects an exercise and training programme, with an active role in therapy, and often expects to recover that function.
+A patient entering occupational therapy expects an exercise and training program, with an active role in therapy, and often expects to regain this function.

 For example, making a patient aware of what type of grasp they are using or how they are able to bend or extend their elbow or wrist, or to what extent they are able to move their shoulder, is key to create a strong, comprehensive treatment and to set up a range of exercises that PREPARE them to re-gain independence when using various objects that are useful for home, work and spare time.